mkudija/mkudija.github.io/reading-notes/_md/2025-01-14-Traditional Logic I.md

 	- **Minor Premise**: premise which contains the minor term
 - Principles of Syllogism:
 	- **The Principle of Reciprocal Identity**: Two terms that are identical with a third term are identical to each other.
-	- **The Principle of Reciprocal Non-Identity**: Two terms, one of which is identical with a third term and the other of which is nonidentical with that term ,are nonidentical to each other.
+	- **The Principle of Reciprocal Non-Identity**: Two terms, one of which is identical with a third term and the other of which is nonidentical with that term, are nonidentical to each other.
 	- **The Dictum de Omni**: What is affirmed universally of a certain term is affirmed of every term that comes under that term.
 	- **The Dictum de Nullo**: What is denied universally of a certain term is denied of every term that comes under that term.